SCOPE OF THIS CHAPTER

 - To ensure information is shared appropriately with other agencies not represented on the SMG or the IMG;

 - To ensure clarity of roles and responsibilities for staff involved in the investigation.
 Investigators will have full access to all records and key information;

 - To ensure that relevant intelligence is passed between agencies and to the police Major Incident Room (MIR).

 The Waterhouse Inquiry report has noted the importance of adequate referral of information about suspected abusers.
 It is probable that an investigation will identify individuals who are suspected abusers but against whom prosecutions are not brought.
 If a suspected abuser is working with children in a child care position, or in the education service, evidence and information should be shared to support disciplinary proceedings and to enable, where appropriate, the referral of suspected abusers to the Disclosure and Barring Service (DBS) and the relevant regulatory bodies.

-At the conclusion of the enquiry/investigation, the Strategic Management Group must evaluate the investigation, identify the lessons learned and prepare an Overview Report with recommendations and an Action plan for the Northamptonshire Safeguarding Children Board, highlighting any practices, procedures or policies which may need further attention and require either inter-agency or individual agency action plans.
+At the conclusion of the enquiry/investigation, the Strategic Management Group must evaluate the investigation, identify the lessons learned and prepare an Overview Report with recommendations and an Action plan for the Strategic Leads of the Northamptonshire Safeguarding Children Partnership, highlighting any practices, procedures or policies which may need further attention and require either inter-agency or individual agency action plans.